 data

-An object in the global environment: tidy data frame or GDS connection file
+An object in the global environment: tidy genomic dataset or GDS connection file

 filename

-(optional) Name of the file (when using tsv files).
+(optional) Name of the file.
+If default, radiator_date_time.arrow.parquet is used.
 Default: filename = NULL.

 internal

-(optional, logical) This is used inside radiator internal code and it stops from writting the file.
+(optional, logical) This is used inside radiator internal code and it stops from writing the file.
 Default: internal = FALSE.

 write.message

-(optional, character) Print a message in the console after writting file.
+(optional, character) Print a message in the console after writing file.
 With write.message = NULL, nothing is printed in the console.
 Default: write.message = "standard".
-This will print message("File written: ", folder_short(filename)).
+This will print message("File written: ", basename(filename)).

 verbose